18 Absolutely Unforgettable Long Island Wedding Venues

 Stonebridge Country Club in Smithtown, New York

 Couples envisioning a traditional wedding day with all of the modern trimmings will want to give Stonebridge Country Club a look.
 The perfectly manicured golf course practically sparkles in the sun, and the trees add natural pops of bright colors to photos each fall.
 Large windows allow the sunlight to shine through inside the white tableclothed dining room.
 They also let rainy-day couples get married with the same view they would have had if it were 70 and sunny.
 The dark wood furnishings balance out the airy feel of the indoor space.
-The neutral, natural aesthetic makes Stonebridge Country Club feel like a blank slate, where couples and their florists can go wild (or not) with blooms.
+The neutral, natural aesthetic makes this Long Island wedding venue feel like a blank slate, where couples and their florists can go wild (or not) with blooms.

 Three Village Inn in Stony Brook, New York